juliaaano/rhpam-quickstart/README.md

 POSTMAN_ENV=rhdm-springboot docker-compose run --rm postman
 ```

+## Import and develop in Business Central

+The rhdm-kjar (RHDM Quickstart) project can be imported in Business Central.
+However, in order to build, it needs rhdm-dependencies and rhdm-event-listener dependencies to be installed in the host.

+**mvn install** both rhdm-dependencies and rhdm-event-listener.

 ## Develop with Java, Maven and Spring Boot

 The rhdm-springboot app is a convenient wat to deploy the kjar and its assets.